MikeBloomfield/testvp/content/en/services/audio-branding/_index.md

 ---
 title: Audio Branding
-seoTitle: Audio branding services | Sonic Identity & Audio Logo | VP Production
+seoTitle: Audio branding services – sonic identity & audio logo | VP Production
 seoDescription: Sonic Identity for your brand by VP Production. ➤ Emotional touch that makes you different.
 A fresh approach to capturing attention.
 type: service
 quote: In today’s world, brands must now treat the sound with the same care and discipline as they do their graphic standards and visual brand-building.
 If you’re stuck in the visual-only branding world, you are competing with one hand tied behind your back.